JetBolt/JetBolt_React/README.md

 ### 5. Signing Messages

-In addition to sending transactions, you can also sign messages using the JetPaw wallet.
+In addition to sending transactions, you can also sign messages using the JetBolt wallet.
 Below is a simple example:

 ```js
 async function sign() {